 See the Statistical Computing section in the Welcome chapter of our textbook for alternative options for accessing RStudio.

 All students are required to have a word processor and spreadsheet software installed on the personal device they plan to use for this course.
 We highly recommend the use of Word and Excel.
-If you do not currently have Word and/or Excel installed on your device, you can download the Microsoft Office 365 for Students for free by following the instructions here
+If you do not currently have Word and/or Excel installed on your device, you can download the Microsoft Office 365 for Students for free by following the instructions here.

 Mathematics and Statistics Center: Free drop-in tutoring for 100- and 200-level math and stat courses in Romney Hall 220.